joarwilk/typedef-converter/README.md

 properties of the namespace as a default object, but that should be a fairly trivial change.

 ### Variables
-Since variables don't exist in flow definitions, the converter has to resolve variable references manually.
+Since TS and flow variables dont match in functionality, the converter has to resolve variable references manually.
 A common case looks like this:
 ```
 var yargs: yargs.Argv;